 Eating Paleo on a Budget

-Here are a few tips that I have compiled to help you keep your food costs low while following a Paleo lifestyle.
+Here are a few tips that I have compiled to help you keep your food costs low while following a Paleo lifestyle and follow a paleo meal plan.
 Please leave us a comment with your tips and tricks that we can add to our list.

 - Keep it simple – Meals do not have to be wildly creative with huge list of ingredients.
 Pick a protein, a vegetable (or vegetables) with a few herbs/spices and cook it in a fat.
 You can throw in a piece of fruit for dessert as well.
 That is all you need to have a complete meal.